More Information

 About Curborough Brooks

-Over the past five years, IMDL has been working with Lichfield District Council and Staffordshire County Council collaboratively on the development of land at Curborough Brooks.
+Over the past six years, IM Land has been working with Lichfield District Council and Staffordshire County Council collaboratively on the development of land at Curborough Brooks.
 The proposals still play a vital role in the growth of Lichfield, delivering new housing and necessary key infrastructure.
-Therefore, the scheme is still worth the investment to move forward to deliver much-needed homes, including 40% affordable homes, as well as schools and health facilities.
+Therefore, the scheme is still worth the investment to move forward to deliver much-needed homes, including 40% affordable housing, as well as schools and a range of community facilities.

 The land is not Green Belt land.